ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 ## Publish the Google Sheet

-In Google Sheets, go to "File", "Share", "Publish to the web".
+In Google Sheets, go to **File > Share > Publish to the web**.
 Inside the dialog, you can choose to publish one tab, specific tabs, or the entire document.

-If you have multiple tabs published, you will get the title of the tab separate from the document title.
+**NOTE:** If you have multiple tabs published, you will get the title of the tab separate from the document title.
 If you publish only one tab, the tab title will be returned included in the document title (probably separated by a `:`).

 Once your tabs or document is selected, click "Publish" and you will be given a URL.
 Copy the entire URL.
 You will use the entire URL in your script.